 Sofilab started in 2015 as a digital programming studio for the collaborative projects of artist, music composer and theatre maker Mathis Nitschke.
 He felt the desire to give the team members a label and a platform to demonstrate the ensemble character of these projects.
-For the realisation of the mixed reality techno opera MAYA in 2017, Sofilab became the name of the limited liability company Sofilab UG, which then produced this risky venture.
+For the realisation of the mixed reality techno opera MAYA in 2017 (the world’s first), Sofilab became the name of the limited liability company Sofilab UG, which then produced this risky venture.

 In 2020, Sofilab began to explore industrial sound design for adaptive and interactive human-machine communication, bringing all the experience of theatre, music and art to contemporary user experience design.
 Our current research and development for a major German car manufacturer (under NDA) is an important step for Sofilab to mature.